DieSchoeneWolke/dieschoenewolke/README.md

 I've always been interested in technology and computer have always been a fun hobby of mine.

-Also a 🕹 Gamer 🤘 Metalhead 🎣 Fisherman 🏍 Biker.
+Also a 🕹 PC Gamer 🤘 Metalhead 🎣 Fisherman 🏍 Biker.

 Skills: HTML, Python, GNU/Linux, Bash